Butternut Squash Noodles with Garlic & Lemon turns a seasonal favorite veggie into a healthful “pasta” the whole family will love.

 A fork twirling butternut squash spaghetti.

-Just like my recipe for glazed carrots and balsamic roasted carrots, these butternut squash noodles are an excellent side dish to an entree protein such as my sockeye salmon recipe or almond crusted chicken.
+Just like my glazed carrots recipe and balsamic roasted carrots, these butternut squash noodles are an excellent side dish to an entree protein such as my sockeye salmon recipe or almond crusted chicken.

 If you’d prefer a creamy sauce for this butternut squash spaghetti instead of the garlic-lemon-butter situation going on below, my Greek yogurt pasta sauce would be perfect with butternut noodles!
 My lentil ragu is also great on butternut noodles.

-If you’d like a salad to go with your “pasta,” I recommend my roasted radicchio wedge salad.
+If you’d like a salad to go with your “pasta,” I recommend my radicchio salad recipe.

 Can I freeze butternut squash spirals?